Fall2024CS584/Project1/README.md

 - Encountering multicollinearity among features.
 - Seeking an optimal balance between bias and variance.

-## ii.
-How did you test your model to determine if it is working reasonably correctly?
+## 2. How did you test your model to determine if it is working reasonably correctly?
 # Model Testing Process

 The strengths of the model have been demonstrated through several test cases designed to ensure it behaves reasonably under different conditions: